datatrail-jhu/07_dataviz/manuscript/01_good_plots.md

 o) 95%

 {choose-answers: 4}
+?3 If a pie chart is made up of exactly three slices that all appear similar in size, what is a reasonable value for one of those slices?

+C) 33%
+o) 51%
+o) 49%
+o) 50%
+o) 2%
+o) 10%
+o) 100%
+o) 90%
+o) 4%
+o) 95%

+{choose-answers: 4}
-?
-If a plot is getting too busy, what is a reasonable approach to take?
+?4 If a plot is getting too busy, what is a reasonable approach to take?

 C) Simplify the plot's design to highlight your main point.
+C) Rethink the plot's design to simply the plot.
 o) Use a lot of different colors to explain all the different points you're trying to make.
 o) Explain the complicated plot with a lot of text underneath the figure.
 o) Leave it as is.
 People will figure it out.